TudorAlex3/SkiFree-3D/README.md

 This is the implementation of a 3D game where you control a skier on a slope who must collect gifts and avoid various obstacles.
 The game is an endless type, with the player's objective being to obtain as many points as possible.

+You can test the original game here: https://classicreload.com/win3x-skifree.html

 ### Scene construction

 #### ➢ Game field